A loose 1 ct trilliant cut diamond certified by GIA.

 “Trilliant” is a broad term that’s used to describe cuts based on the shape of a triangle and they are one of the most unique looking fancy shaped diamond in the market.

 Typically, the trilliant diamond is cut to equivalent sides and is made up of 50 facets.
 They are popular amongst people who are searching for a fashionable looking stone or want an alternative shape that is different from the common round diamond.

 In modern times, they are often used in diamond rings as sidestones or as accent stones to complement a main stone instead of a standalone solitaire.
 Besides applications in ring designs, this versatile diamond cut has also found its use in jewelry bracelets and earrings.

 Before talking about anything else, we should clarify that if you ever stumble upon the terms “trillion cut” or “trillian cut”, the information you find will actually be related to trilliant cuts.
-These are just simply “branded” trademarks or some other mistaken names for the original cut.
+Some of the terms used can be “branded” trademarks or information that simply refers to a triangular brilliant cut diamond.

 Flat, Twinned Diamond Rough (Macle)

 Trilliant cuts typically have shallow depths and this is largely due to the nature of the rough being used.
 In shaping trilliants, triangular shaped roughs called macles are usually used in order to maximize carat weight retention.

 As you can see from the example above, the overall shape and outline of the macle make it a perfect candidate for achieving a triangle shaped polished diamond.